Tocal College

 Tocal College is a heritage-listed agricultural college at 815 Tocal Road, Tocal, City of Maitland, New South Wales, Australia.
 It was designed by Philip Cox and Ian McKay and built from 1963 to 1965.
-It is also known as Tocal College - C.B.
-Alexander Campus.
+It was formerly known as C.B.
+Alexander Campus or C.B.
+Alexander Presbyterian Agricultural College.
 The property is owned by the C. B. Alexander Foundation.
 It was added to the New South Wales State Heritage Register on 17 April 2013.
+The college is now known as the Tocal Agricultural Centre, a Centre of Excellence within NSW Department of Primary Industries.